Elliptic Double Affine Hecke Algebras: Line bundles on and their sections

 Now,

 and similarly for the second term.
 We also have

 for a suitable integer $c$, so that the claim follows.
 (The first step here is essentially the definition of the dual isogeny.) \end{proof}

-Thus for each symmetric $Q\in \End(\prod_i {\cal E}_{d_i})$, we obtain a line bundle $\hat{\cal L}_{Q;d_1,\dots,d_n}$ on $\prod_i {\cal E}_{d_i}$, and these line bundles satisfy the same compatibility relations as for our earlier construction on ${\cal E}^n$.
-In general, our two constructions do not agree, but there is one important special case.
+Thus for each symmetric $Q\in \End(\prod_i {\cal E}_{d_i})$, we~obtain a line bundle $\hat{\cal L}_{Q;d_1,\dots,d_n}$ on~$\prod_i {\cal E}_{d_i}$, and these line bundles satisfy the same compatibility relations as for our earlier construction on~${\cal E}^n$.
+In~general, our two constructions do not agree, but there is one important special case.

 \begin{prop} Suppose $Q\in \Mat_n(\Z)$ is a symmetric matrix with even diagonal entries.
-Then $\hat{\cal L}_{Q;1,\dots,1}$ descends to ${\cal M}_{1,1}$, where it is canonically isomorphic to ${\cal L}_{Q,0}$. \end{prop}
+Then $\hat{\cal L}_{Q;1,\dots,1}$ descends to~${\cal M}_{1,1}$, where it is canonically isomorphic to~${\cal L}_{Q,0}$. \end{prop}

-\begin{proof} Any symmetric integer matrix with even diagonal is not only in the span of pullbacks of $1$, but in fact is in the span of pullbacks of $H={ }$, the symmetric endomorphism associated to the Poincar\'e bundle $ {\cal P} \cong \hat{\cal L}_{H;1} \cong {\cal L}_{H,0}$. \end{proof}
+\begin{proof} Any symmetric integer matrix with even diagonal is not only in the span of pullbacks of~$1$, but in fact is in the span of pullbacks of~$H={\left(\begin{smallmatrix}0&1\\1&0\end{smallmatrix}\right)}$, the symmetric endomorphism associated to the Poincar\'e bundle $ {\cal P} \cong \hat{\cal L}_{H;1} \cong {\cal L}_{H,0}$. \end{proof}

-\begin{rem} More generally, if $Q_{ii}$ is even whenever $d_i$ is odd, then $\hat{\cal L}_{Q;\vec{d}}$ descends to ${\cal X}_0(2N)$; similarly, if $Q_{ii}$ is even whenever $N/d_i$ is odd, then $\hat{\cal L}_{Q;\vec{d}}$ descends to ${\cal X}_0(N,2)$. \end{rem}
+\begin{rem} More generally, if $Q_{ii}$ is even whenever $d_i$ is odd, then $\hat{\cal L}_{Q;\vec{d}}$ descends to~${\cal X}_0(2N)$; similarly, if $Q_{ii}$ is even whenever $N/d_i$ is odd, then $\hat{\cal L}_{Q;\vec{d}}$ descends to~${\cal X}_0(N,2)$. \end{rem}

-It will be convenient to have a somewhat more functorial version of the constructions of ${\cal E}^n$ or the products $\prod_i {\cal E}_{d_i}$ above.
-For the first, if $B$ is a finitely generated free abelian group, then we may consider the family of group schemes ${\cal E}\otimes B$.
-For a specific curve $E$, we may also construct $E\otimes B$, which is simply the corresponding fiber of ${\cal E}\otimes B$.
+It will be convenient to have a somewhat more functorial version of the constructions of~${\cal E}^n$ or~the products $\prod_i {\cal E}_{d_i}$ above.
+For~the first, if $B$ is a finitely generated free abelian group, then we may consider the family of group schemes ${\cal E}\otimes B$.
+For~a specific curve $E$, we~may also con\-st\-ruct~$E\otimes B$, which is simply the corresponding fiber of~${\cal E}\otimes B$.

 This clearly extends to a functor, which is exact on short exact sequences of free abelian groups.
-Note, however, that if we extend it in the obvious way to a functor on the category of {\em all} finitely generated abelian groups, then it is no longer exact.
+Note, however, that if we extend it in the obvious way to a functor on the category of~{\em all} finitely generated abelian groups, then it is no longer exact.
 We readily compute the special cases

-using the obvious projective resolution of $\Z/N\Z$.
-(This, of course, is the expected behavior for tensoring with a divisible group.)
+using the obvious projective resolution of~$\Z/N\Z$.
+(This, of course, is the expected behavior for~tensoring with a divisible group $E$.)

-\begin{prop} Let $\phi:B\to C$ be a morphism of finitely generated free abelian groups.
+\begin{prop} Let $\phi\colon B\to C$ be a morphism of finitely generated free abelian groups.
 Then $E\otimes \phi$ is surjective iff $\coker(\phi)$ is finite, and injective iff $\ker(\phi)=0$ and $\coker(\phi)$ is free. \end{prop}

 \begin{proof} The four-term sequence

 is a free resolution, and thus we have an isomorphism $\coker(E\otimes \phi)\cong E\otimes \coker\phi$ and a short exact sequence

 The claim follows immediately. \end{proof}